Amateur adding to Augusta’s women’s golf memories

-“The women are good golfers, they are fantastic, but this is a new event, when I was coming along unheard of,” said William H. Baggs, of Augusta.
+“The women are good golfers, they are fantastic, but this is a new event, when I was coming along it was unheard of,” said William H. Baggs, of Augusta.

 But significant women’s golf events are not new to Augusta,